 Executive Chairman, The CCD

 A graduate of Harvard University, Dermod’s career has spanned a wide range of activities at the nexus of the public and private sectors in Ireland and internationally.
 From 1997, Dermod focused on successfully leading the team in winning, designing and delivering two of the largest tourism projects in Ireland, namely The Convention Centre Dublin and The Ritz-Carlton, Powerscourt.
 Having effectively shepherded the complex pre-opening phases, he oversaw the launch and thereafter the operation of The CCD encompassing all aspects of management and external stakeholder relationships.
-Dermod is a Chartered Director (IoD London) and also holds a Diploma in Corporate Governance from UCD.
+Dermod is a Chartered Director (IoD London) and also holds a Diploma in Corporate Governance from University College Dublin (UCD).
 His earlier career included ownership of a group of family hotels, tourism related enterprises and as joint founding partner of a successful international consulting practice.
-He has served as President of the Irish Hotels Federation (1981 – 1984) and on the Boards of many other industry and charitable bodies.
-The Irish Government appointed him to the Board of the National Gallery of Ireland (2009 – 2014), and in 2015 to the Board of the Irish Museum of Modern Art (IMMA) in 2015.
+He has served as President of the Irish Hotels Federation (1981 - 1984) and on the Boards of many other industry and charitable bodies.
+The Irish Government appointed him to the Board of the National Gallery of Ireland (2009 - 2014), and in 2015 to the Board of the Irish Museum of Modern Art (IMMA).

 Chief Executive, The CCD